beeva-arturomartinez/beeva-best-practices/backend/python/README.md

 Always decide whether a class's methods and instance variables (collectively: "attributes") should be public or non-public.
 If in doubt, choose non-public; it's easier to make it public later than to make a public attribute non-public.

 ### 4. Python 2 vs Python 3
+When people talk or write for what version they should use of Python, the typical response is this appointment: “Python 2.x is legacy, Python 3.x is the present and future of the language” [1].
+For this reason It shoulds use Python 3 in new projects and it is more important, if the project will be long in time.
+Because Python 2.x won’t receive new improvements, it only has bug support and it finishes in 2020 [2].

+The biggest disadvantage of  Python 3 is the support from libraries, frameworks, packages… Because nowadays have a libraries, which they only support Python 2.x, but this problem is fixing bit by bit.
+For this reason we only should use Python 2.x , if it needs a library that only support  Python 2.x.
+If the project will use Python 2.x, we should write the code thinking in the future port.
+For this reason we can start write code used for example:

+* modules `__future__`
+* Create class with inheritance from base class `Object`
+* Using the new syntaxes, for example: `exceptions, prints, …`

+To help this work, it’s possible use tools to help write code to make a future port.
+For example in IDE Pycharm can be configured to check for compatibility.
+Of course nowadays exists tools to try to port code in Python 2.x to Python 3.x automatically, but it doesn’t always work correctly.

+Main changes in Python 3.x respect to Python 2.x [1]:

+* The best improvement is in Strings, now in Python 3.x The strings are unicode by default.
+* Upgrade of bytes are formed unicodes.
+* Improvement in packages for concurrence (Threads, locks, …).
+* Change exceptions.
+* Change print function.
+* Change division.
+* Change List Comprehension.
+* And other changes, for example in improve readability.

 ### 5. Librería estándar
 ### 6. Importar librerías
 ### 7. Logging